lexman/tuttle/doc/tutorial_errors.md

 Something went wrong !

 Apparently, `gnuplot` didn't like our last raw.
-Let's have a look to the report : you can't miss the workflow has failed, and which process is in error.
+Let's have a look to the report in `.tuttle\report.html` :

+First, you can't miss the workflow has failed, and which process is in error.
 You also notice that `characters_count.png` is in red.
-It means that according to what have been run during the execution of the workflow, you can't rely on the file `characters_count.png`.
+It means that, according to the execution of the workflow, you can't rely on the file `characters_count.png`.

-In fact, as soon an error occurs, `tuttle` stops and leaves everything as is so that you can debug.
+Actually, as soon an error occurs, `tuttle` stops and leaves everything 'as is' so you can debug.

-Notice that if you list the files ont the directory, you'll find one called `characters_count.png`.
+So let's have a look at files on the directory : we can see one called `characters_count.png`.
 This means that gnuplot have produced it !
-So what happened ? gnuplot has crashed after the png has been produced.
+So what happened ? gnuplot has crashed **after** the png has been produced.

 If you want to revert to a clean state, you can execute `tuttle invalidate` :